ArctosDB/documentation-wiki/_documentation/container.markdown

 ### Number of Positions

-`Container.Number_Positions INTEGER null`
+`Container .
+Number_Positions NUMBER(22) null`

 Some containers have immovable subcontainers of the Container Type Position.
 For example, many freezer boxes designed to contain cryovials have either 81 (9 X 9 rows) or 100 (10 X 10 rows) subdivisions, or fixed positions, for cryovials.
 Recording the number of